HanCreate/SurvivalProject-Server/README.md

 **@guild-leave** - leaves your guild.

+**@anger** - sets the anger limit on and off.
+Will take effect when you create a new room.

 # Bugs in the client
 There are some visual bugs in the client that the server cannot fix.
 To fix them, close the game and run the game again.
 * When you use a ranged attack, the projectile is invisible.
 May happen after an infinity symbol mode game.